Isha0711/Isha0711/README.md

 <h1 align="center">Hi, I'm Isha Pant!👋🏼</h1>
 <h3 align="center">I'd like to call myself a curious individual for new things!</h3>

-- 👩🏻‍💻I’m currently working on **different AI related projects as well as exploring MERN!**
+- 👩🏻‍💻I’m currently working on **different AI related projects as well as web development!**

 - 📫 How to reach me: **ishapant16@gmail.com**